 This final tip will only be useful to you if merger or takeover plans are still far in your company's future.
 Writing in Harvard Business Review, successful entrepreneur Craig Walker underlines the importance of picking employees who "put the team - rather than themselves - first."
 The hard-core, dedicated people he hired were willing to stay with his startups during and after the rocky period of being acquired.

-Plenty of companies buy each other up, transform and thrive with a stronger sense of employee motivation than ever.
-You can't go too far wrong if you follow all 12 of these tips.
-To learn more about how to engage your employees, access Achievers’ white paper, “A New Digital Workforce: A Guide to Engaging Today’s Employees.”
+Plenty of companies go through unexpected changes, transform, and thrive with a stronger sense of employee motivation than ever.
+Learning how to engage employees during times of change is no easy feat.
+However, our 12 tips above is a good start.
+Learn more about how to engage employees by accessing Achievers’ white paper, “A New Digital Workforce: A Guide to Engaging Today’s Employees.”